Pub rock (United Kingdom): Characteristics

 This means that pub rock labels could afford to put out records with a tenth of the sales of mainstream bands.

 The pub rock scene was primarily a live phenomenon.
 During the peak years of 1972 to 1975, there was just one solitary Top 20 single (Ace's "How Long"), and all the bands combined sold less than an estimated 150,000 albums.
 Many acts suffered in the transition from pub to studio recording and were unable to recapture their live sound.
 The genre's primary characteristic is, as the name suggests, the pub.
 By championing smaller venues, the bands reinvigorated a local club scene that had dwindled since the 1960s as bands priced themselves into big theatres and stadia.
 New aspiring bands could now find venues to play without needing to have a record company behind them.

-Pub rock was generally restricted to Greater London over spilling slightly into the home counties, although the central belt in Scotland also produced local bands such as The Cheetahs and The Plastic Flies.
+Pub rock was generally restricted to Greater London, spilling slightly into the home counties, although the central belt in Scotland also produced local bands such as The Cheetahs and The Plastic Flies.
 Pub rockers believed that mainstream stars who played at arenas had lost touch with their audiences.
 Instead, pub rock groups preferred intimate venues, which were essential to creating meaningful music and connecting with the audience.
 Pub rock's small venue approach increased the importance of good songwriting and well-written lyrics, in contrast to mainstream pop which had marginalised both elements.
 The UK pub rock scene wound down by 1976.
 The record industry was already looking into early punk, thinking it might be the next "big thing".
 In 1976, some pub rock labels were putting out both the harder-edged pub rock acts and early punk bands such as The Damned.